Al$_{1-x}$Hf$_{x}$N Thin Films with Enhanced Piezoelectric Responses for GHz Surface Acoustic Wave Devices: Results and Discussion

 \subsection{Crystallographic and microstructural analysis of \ce{Al_{1-x}Hf_xN}}

-Grazing incidence XRD (GIXRD) confirms that all films correspond to wurtzite AlN \cite{Ott.1924}, regardless of Hf content, film thickness, or substrate type (Figure S3 ).
-No reflections from different AlN symmetry groups or rocksalt HfN are observed, indicating that the films are phase-pure to within the detection limit.
-Increasing Hf concentrations lead to a shift of all reflections to lower $2\theta$ angles, consistent with an expansion of the unit cell volume in the ternary compound.
+Grazing incidence XRD (GIXRD) confirms that all films are in the wurtzite AlN structure \cite{Ott.1924}, regardless of Hf content, film thickness, or substrate type (Figure S4).
+No reflections from other AlN polymorphs or rocksalt HfN are observed, indicating that the films are phase-pure to within the detection limit.
+Increasing Hf concentrations lead to a shift of all reflections to lower $2\theta$ angles, consistent with an expansion of the unit cell volume in the ternary compounds.

-Previous theoretical studies have reported conflicting findings regarding the dependence of lattice parameters on Hf content.
-While Wang and co-workers predicted a decreasing $c/a$ ratio, even at low Hf concentrations ($x=0.12$) \cite{wang_piezoelectric_2024}, Startt et al. found a nearly constant value for Hf cation fractions below $x=0.2$ \cite{Startt.2023}.
-Here, high-resolution XRD (HRXRD) out-of-plane $2\theta/\omega$ scans, combined with in-plane $2\theta _\chi / \phi$ diffraction measurements (Figure S4 ) reveal that both $a$ and $c$ increase with Hf cation fraction (Figure \ref{fig:lattpar}a).
+Previous theoretical studies have reported conflicting findings regarding the dependence of lattice parameters on Hf content within \Hfx.
+While Wang and co-workers predicted a decreasing $c/a$ ratio, even at low Hf concentrations ($x=0.12$) \cite{wang_piezoelectric_2024}, Startt et al. suggested a nearly constant value for Hf cation fractions below $x=0.2$ \cite{Startt.2023}.
+Here, high-resolution XRD (HRXRD) out-of-plane $2\theta/\omega$ scans, combined with in-plane $2\theta _\chi / \phi$ diffraction measurements (Figure S5) reveal that both $a$ and $c$ increase with Hf cation fraction (Figure \ref{fig:lattpar}a).
 As a consequence, the $c/a$ ratio remains close to 1.6 across the investigated composition range and is independent of film thickness (Figure \ref{fig:lattpar}b).
-This nearly isotropic expansion is thus consistent with the theoretical calculations by Startt et al. \cite{Startt.2023}, as well as with the recent experimental report by Bernstein et al. \cite{Bernstein.2025}.
+This nearly isotropic expansion is thus consistent with the theoretical calculations by Startt et al. \cite{Startt.2023}, as well as with recent experimental reports by Bernstein et al. \cite{Bernstein.2025, Bernstein2026} and Liebscher et al. \cite{Wiebke2026}.
 However, the observed trend differs from that of \ce{Al_{1-x}Sc_xN}, in which Sc incorporation induces an anisotropic distortion, even at low Sc contents, resulting in a $c/a$ ratio that decreases to below 1.5 in \ce{Al_{0.75}Sc_{0.25}N} \cite{Dargis.2020, Dinh.2025}.
-Considering that this reduced $c/a$ ratio in \ce{Al_{1-x}Sc_xN} has been linked to its increased piezoelectric response compared to AlN \cite{Momida.2018}, as well as the emergence of its ferroelectricity \cite{Zhang_Sc_content2013}, the apparent absence of a similar anisotropic distortion in $\Hfx$ raises important questions about how similar property enhancements might be achieved in this compound, as discussed further below.
+Considering that this reduced $c/a$ ratio in \ce{Al_{1-x}Sc_xN} has been linked to its increased piezoelectric response compared to AlN \cite{Momida.2018}, as well as the emergence of its ferroelectricity \cite{Zhang_Sc_content2013}, the apparent absence of a similar anisotropic distortion in $\Hfx$ raises important questions about how similar property enhancements might be achieved in this compound, as discussed further in Section \ref{PFM}.